kfahn22/toy_discord_bot/README.md

 ## .env variables

-- bot id is clientId
-- server id is guildId
+- token -- see above
+- clientId is bot id -- right click on bot and scroll to bottom to COPYID
+- guildId is server id -- right click on server and scroll to bottom to COPYID

 ## Important Changes